jwergieluk/wergieluk-com/content/posts/rl-taxi.md

 There are 6 possible actions "south", "north", "east", "west", "pickup", and "dropoff", labeled with integers 0 to 5.

-The state is characterized by the following parameters:
+The state is characterized by the following 4 integer parameters:

     (taxi_row, taxi_col, passenger_location, destination)

-The taxi drives on a 5x5 matrix, there are 5 possible passenger locations (R, G, Y, B, and Taxi), and 4 possible destinations:
+The taxi drives on a 5x5 matrix.
+There are 5 possible passenger locations (R, G, Y, B, and Taxi), and 4 possible destinations:

     +---------+